Skip to main content

 get_cluster_log

-Retrieve scaling and activity log events for an Ocean cluster on AWS or Azure, filtering by date range, severity, and limit to troubleshoot cluster operations.
+Retrieves scaling and activity log events for an Ocean cluster (AWS or Azure) with date range and severity filters.

 Instructions